 In 1986, WOFHA opened its third location in Winter Garden and the organization began to grow with an increase in medical providers and offering extended hours.
 WOFHA received accreditation by the Joint Commission on Accreditation of Healthcare Organization in 1989 and a name change to Community Health Centers, Inc., soon followed.

 During the mid-1990s, CHC saw the opening of the Leesburg Women’s Health Center, Leesburg Family Health Center, and the Apopka Children’s Health Center.
 In the early 2000s, the Pine Hills Family Health Center began providing services, the Eatonville Family Health Center opened, Winter Garden Family, Children’s and Dental Health Center relocated to where they are today and the Corporate office moved from Apopka to Winter Garden.
 During the mid-2000s, the organization began to grow even more and expanded the Pine Hills Family Health Center to a larger facility, added Pediatric Dental services to the site, and opened the Lake Ellenor Dental Clinic.

 CHC is proud to have received accreditation by the prestigious Accreditation Association of Ambulatory Health Center, Inc (AAAHC).
 In an effort to create brand awareness and recognition, we changed our center names to include our corporate name, Community Health Centers.

 Our history proves our commitment to expand our services and service area.
 We continue to look for areas in need to serve the uninsured, underinsured and insured alike.

 West Orange Farmworkers Health Association founded by local farmworkers, consumer activists, and the Sisters of Notre Dame saw the need to help the underprivileged in the area.

-The farm workers trailer clinic opened in Apopka.
-The first medical team consisted of a doctor, nurse and an assistant.
+The farmworkers trailer clinic opened in Apopka.
+The first medical team consisted of a doctor, nurse, and assistant.